 But in any case, for all that is said about and in regards to Wonder Woman rogues, it is worth keeping in mind that she took her first and most popular villain, the recurring arch-nemesis and she saved her.
 She changed her and made her an ally.

-Venturian Ideals, their worst of the worst, represent misandry and a sort of strawman vision of The Amazons and their myth.
-And it’s why seeing what Marston does with it is an insightful display of intent.
-He writes a story where the misandrist leadership is toppled, replaced by a misogynistic one, made up of the ‘manlings’ who were enslaved, showcasing just how decent (hint: not at all) they are.
-Having revealed the toxicity of the men and the problems of the ex-leadership, Marston then writes a story where they’re removed too, replaced with Princess Octavia, who Diana trained, who’s an Amazon.
+And so we get a story where the Venturian leadership is toppled, with the ‘manlings’ that were under their heel taking over, showcasing just how decent (hint: not at all) they are.
+Having revealed the toxicity of this kind of cruel and oppressive system and thinking, Marston then writes a story where they’re toppled too, and at last replaced with Princess Octavia, who Diana trained, who’s an Amazon.
 And so the old myth which was acknowledged via almost a pastiche is dismantled and in its place is erected the new Amazon myth, because that’s how Marston rolls.
 The myth of the Wonder Woman saves all.

 The Saturnians- Slavery